-Return of Funds Policy/Return of Federal Title IV Funds
+Return of Federal Title IV Funds

-Federal regulations require a return of federal Title IV funds if the student withdraws on or before completing 60% of the semester.
+Federal regulations require a Return of Federal Title IV Funds calculation if the student withdraws on or before completing 60% of the semester.
 The percentage of federal Title IV funds to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of five consecutive days or more are excluded.

-After 60% of the semester is completed, 100% of federal Title IV funds is considered "earned" and does not need to be returned.
+After 60% of the semester is completed, 100% of federal Title IV funds is considered "earned" and will not be returned to the funding source.